rcortese/homelab-template/docs/COMPOSE_GUIDE.md

    ```

    The default command now targets the root `docker-compose.yml`, avoiding manual `-f` assembly and `--env-file` chains.
+   This consolidated-file workflow is the supported path for running Compose commands and replaces earlier compatibility modes.

 > Set `<instance>` to `core`, `media`, or any other name defined in your fork.
 Replace `<overlay>` with real files under `compose/overlays/` whenever you need temporary or environment-specific adjustments.